Defense Science Board: Charter

 The Board shall provide the Secretary of Defense, the Deputy Secretary of Defense, the Under Secretary of Defense for Acquisition, Technology and Logistics, the Chairman of the Joint Chiefs of Staff and, as requested, other Office of the Secretary of Defense (OSD) Principal Staff Assistants, the Secretaries of the Military Departments, the Commanders of the Combatant Commands, independent advice and recommendations on scientific, technical, manufacturing, acquisition process, and other matters of special interest to the Department of Defense.
 The Board is not established to advise on individual DoD procurements, but instead shall be concerned with the pressing and complex technology problems facing the Department of Defense in such areas as research, engineering, and manufacturing, and will ensure the identification of new technologies and new applications of technology in those areas to strengthen national security.
 No matter shall be assigned to the Board for its consideration that would require any Board Member to participate personally and substantially in the conduct of any specific procurement or place him or her in the position of acting as a "procurement officials," as that term is defined pursuant to law.
 The Under Secretary of Defense for Acquisition, Technology and Logistics or designated representative shall be authorized to act upon the advice and recommendations of the Board.

-The DSB conducts multiple simultaneous studies each year.
-Study topics are selected from requests made by the Department of Defense or Congressional leaders.
-In addition to studies that can start and stop at any time during the calendar year, the DSB usually conducts one or more "summer studies" each year; the term "summer study" refers to the fact that the panels meet as a large group in August each year (usually in Irvine, California) to work on these particular studies.
-Given that these meeting dates are well-established, it is normal for senior DoD personnel interested in the particular study topics for that year to come to the last day of the meeting and be briefed in person on the study findings to date.
-All DSB studies result in a written report, many of which are released to the public.
+The DSB conducted multiple simultaneous studies each year on topics selected from requests made by the Department of Defense or Congressional leaders.
+One or more were "summer studies" held in August, when the panels met as a group, usually in Irvine, California.
+Senior DoD personnel often joined the final day of a stufy to be briefed on its findings.
+All DSB studies produced a written report, many of which were released to the public.

-Current study topics are also mostly listed on the DSB web page.
+Study topics were mostly listed on the DSB web page.